HCA Healthcare (NYSE:HCA) and Ethema Health (OTCMKTS:GRST) Financial Contrast

-HCA Healthcare (NYSE:HCA) and Ethema Health (OTCMKTS:GRST) are both medical companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their analyst recommendations, valuation, profitability, institutional ownership, risk, dividends and earnings.
+HCA Healthcare (NYSE:HCA) and Ethema Health (OTCMKTS:GRST) are both medical companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their institutional ownership, earnings, dividends, profitability, risk, valuation and analyst recommendations.

-HCA Healthcare has a beta of 1.66, suggesting that its stock price is 66% more volatile than the S&P 500.
-Comparatively, Ethema Health has a beta of 1.69, suggesting that its stock price is 69% more volatile than the S&P 500.
+HCA Healthcare has a beta of 1.66, suggesting that its share price is 66% more volatile than the S&P 500.
+Comparatively, Ethema Health has a beta of 1.69, suggesting that its share price is 69% more volatile than the S&P 500.

-68.7% of HCA Healthcare shares are held by institutional investors.
-1.6% of HCA Healthcare shares are held by company insiders.
-Comparatively, 16.1% of Ethema Health shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This is a summary of current recommendations for HCA Healthcare and Ethema Health, as reported by MarketBeat.

-This table compares HCA Healthcare and Ethema Health’s gross revenue, earnings per share (EPS) and valuation.
+This table compares HCA Healthcare and Ethema Health’s revenue, earnings per share and valuation.

 |Gross Revenue